-There is an African digital skills gap.
+There is an African digital skills gap and there is also the locally trained human potential that African countries are struggling to keep and use at national level.
 This gap widens when the gender gap is included.
 In addition, a youth "bulge" will result in 375 million young people entering the labor market by 2030.
 Ensuring the widespread availability of Digital Skills which allows individuals and businesses to harness the opportunities and guard against the risks of the digital economy is fundamental.

-Source: ITU- 2018- Continuum of Digital Skills.
+Source: ITU- 2018- Continuum of Digital Skills7.

 Building digital capability will enable African countries progress towards the foundation for Sustainable Development Goal (SDG) thematic Indicator 4.4.2: "Percentage of youth/adults who have achieved at least a minimum level of proficiency in digital literacy skills".
 However, digital capability will not be an easy endeavor in a continent faced with many lingering challenges of underdevelopment, poverty and instability, just to mention a few.
 Africa has the lowest literacy rate of 64.0% compared to the global average rate of 86.3% for people aged 15 and above (2).
 15% of the African workforce is unemployed and 41% of Africa's 1.3 billion population are within the economically dependent age group of 15 years or below [2].
 Although Africa makes 16% of the world population, its GDP share to the global economy only amounts to 5% (IMF, 2019).
 According to UNDP's 2018 Human Development Index (HDI) that measures people's wellbeing from three dimensions of longer and healthier life, access to education and standard of living, Africa is still lagging far behind the rest of the world.
-Despite notable cross-continental progress over the past few years, inequalities remained wide and deeper.
+Despite notable crosscontinental progress over the past few years, inequalities remained wide and deeper.
 Africa's school enrolment at pre-primary, secondary, and tertiary levels is grossly lower by 27% than the global average, while primary school dropout is higher by 21%.
 Gender inequality is also apparent.
 Females who make half of the population with higher social influence and life expectancy have low adult literacy and access to digital technologies, when compared to their male counterparts.